giorgiozoppi/trafficsimulator/README.md

   </a>
 </p>

 > A concurrent traffic simulator.
+It requires OpenCV installed in your Linux box.

 ## Author